 For beginning researchers in Kindergarten through Grade 5.
 The curriculum-related, age appropriate, full-text content is from the best elementary reference sources and magazines.

-More than 1,730 general reference publications with full text information dating as far back as 1975.
+More than 1,730 general reference publications such as Consumer Reports with full text information dating as far back as 1975.
 (NOBLE cards only)

 Popular magazines for middle and jr. high school research.
 All full text articles included in the database are assigned a reading level indicator (Lexiles), and full text information dates as far back as 1990.
 Includes biographies, primary source documents, photos, maps and flags.
 (NOBLE cards only)